Vet's 10 autumn tips for dog owners

 The nights grow dark and the leaves go brown and yellow, there’s more rain than you’d like but still, there’s something lovely about autumn, right?

 Let's look at how to keep your dog safe and comfortable during this season.

-Stay visible on walks
+1. Stay visible on walks

-Fight those fleas
+3. Fight those fleas

-Remember: if your dog does get fleas, you'll need to treat your house too.
+Luckily, you can prevent this by making sure your dog is up to date with their parasite prevention treatments.
+Remember if your dog does get fleas, you'll need to treat your house too.
 Read more on how to check your dog for fleas.

 Symptoms of antifreeze poisoning include:

 If your dog shows any of these signs, contact your vet right away.